 From conducting training underground, to risk management, operating machinery, first aid and more, training for mining requires technology that seamlessly fits with the learning and doesn't slow things down when in a work environment.
 Learners, trainers, assessors and supervisors all want something that is easy to use and complements the training process.

 Naturally, some mining training needs to be held underground.
-With offline capabilities in the WBL app, learners should be able to capture evidence and create log entries no matter where they are – on a boat in the ocean, in a traditional classroom, or in this case, underground in a mine.
+Learners should be able to capture evidence and create log entries no matter where they are – on a boat in the ocean, in a traditional classroom, or in this case, underground in a mine.

-All uploaded evidence and completed assessments can be verified with digital signatures by the workplace supervisor and trainer/assessor.
-Supervisors can also mark student attendance, mark online assessments and provide feedback all within the app.
+Supervisors and trainers can verify all uploaded evidence and completed assessments with digital signatures.
+Supervisors can also mark student attendance, mark online assessments and provide feedback within the app.
 Aside from making compliance more streamlined with easier approval processes, a good WBL app can also be used as a communication tool.
-All parties involved can quickly and easily communicate through the app, ensuring the work-based learning is going smoothly.
+All parties involved can quickly and easily communicate through the app throughout the WBL process.

 Refresher training is highly important in the mining sector.
 For example, in Queensland refresher training is required at least once every 5 years under The Queensland Coal Mining Safety and Health Regulation 2017 (s84).
 Your SMS should allow you to send reminders to learners when refresher training is due with automation.